d112358/idlmav/README.md

 # Features
 * Works on incomplete models and models without a successful forward pass
-* Can provide an interactive plot without a running kernel
+* Can provide an interactive plot that does not require a running kernel
 * Customizable color palette and node or category color mappings
 * Graph interactions (interactive graph)
   - Hover over modules to see activation sizes, number of parameters and FLOPS